Bangladesh polling booths set ablaze, opposition starts election strike

 Police in the coastal district of Khulna arrested two people on Thursday night accused of trying to set fire to a school, which serve as voting stations.
 The following day, another bid to set fire to a primary school nearby was averted, said Saidur Rahman, police chief of the district.

-The main opposition Bangladesh Nationalist Party (BNP), and numerous other opposition parties, have boycotted the elections, saying they are intended to solidify the rule of Prime Minister Sheikh Hasina.
+The Khaleda Zia-led BNP, and numerous other opposition parties, have boycotted the elections, saying they are intended to solidify the rule of Prime Minister Hasina.

 Hasina, 76, is assured of a fourth consecutive term in Sunday’s vote, which observers have criticised as one-sided.

-The Khaleda Zia-led BNP on Saturday started a 48-hour general strike, calling on people to boycott the vote, saying the government can’t guarantee its fairness.

-On Saturday morning, a small group of party supporters marched across Dhaka’s Shahbagh neighbourhood, calling on people to join the strike.
+On Saturday morning, a small group of BNP supporters marched across Dhaka’s Shahbagh neighbourhood, calling on people to join the strike.
 Another rally by about 200 left-wing protesters took place outside the National Press Club to denounce the election.

 “The government is again playing with fire.
 The government has resorted to its old tactics of holding a one-sided election,” said Ruhul Kabir Rizvi, a senior BNP official.